Hey everyone, welcome to my TedX Vienna 2019 event review.

 The experience felt different compared to the usual business presentations I saw so far.
 The duration of the talk was no longer than 15 minutes.
 There were no bloated PowerPoint slides.

 The only things that mattered were the speaker himself, the content, and the emotions.

 Fast forward, when I saw the opportunity to win a free ticket to TedX Vienna event by entering the competition held at my daily job.
 I did everything to be one of five, who wins the ticket.

 And I won.
 By a small margin, but I was lucky to be fifth on the leaderboard.

 Only later did I found out, that the ticket costs whooping 100 EUR.
 Without a free ticket, I would never intentionally buy a TEDx ticket by myself.

 At that time, I didn’t have any expectations.
 I just knew TedX talks are held in small cozy theatres, that can accommodate a small number of attendees.

 So when I entered the Museums Quartier in the center of Vienna with my colleague, I was blown away.
-It was 8 am in the morning and there were already three long queue lines.
+It was 8 am and there were already three long queue lines.